Two knights endgame: Examples

 If Black did not have the pawn move available, White could not force checkmate.

 The longest wins require 115 moves; this is one example starting with 1...
 Ne7.

-This position is winnable, but White pawn can be allowed to move only after 84 moves, making the win almost impossible in practical match due to fifty-move rule.
+This position is winnable, but the white pawn can be allowed to move only after 84 moves, making the win impossible under the fifty-move rule.

 Pawn beyond the Troitsky line

 In this study by André Chéron, White wins even though the pawn is well beyond the Troitsky line.